Sign up via call center

 Treatment of bladder stones

-Bladder stones are hard calculi that form in the cavity of the urinary bladder as a result of impaired urine outflow, changes in urine composition, or prolonged urinary stagnation.
-The condition may develop gradually and remain minimally symptomatic for a long time, but without treatment it can lead to chronic inflammation, pain, urination disorders, and other complications.
+Cystolithiasis is a disease in which hard calculi form in the cavity of the urinary bladder as a result of impaired urine outflow, changes in its composition, or prolonged stasis.
+The pathology may develop gradually and remain mildly symptomatic for a long time, but without treatment it can lead to chronic inflammation, pain, urination disorders, and other complications.

 At the Oxford Medical Medical Center, accurate diagnostics of bladder stones are performed using modern equipment, along with effective treatment based on minimally invasive techniques.
 This approach allows stones to be removed as gently as possible, with minimal discomfort for the patient and rapid recovery after the procedure.